lab-cosmo/atomistic-cookbook/examples/thermostats/README.rst

-Thermostattin molecular dynamics simulations, a primer
+Thermostatting molecular dynamics simulations, a primer
 ======================================================

 This example provides some practical guidelines to set up and